TIE KNOTS THE FUN AND EASY WAY

 Associated Napkins Website: Also please enjoy our new sister website Animated Napkins by Grog, which uses our successful animation technique.
 For the perfect wedding, a formal dinner, or a casual lunch, fold napkins with ease.

-Safety: Handling rope can be dangerous.
-Wrongly handled or tied, rope can kill, maim, or burn – maybe you!
-Handle rope with care, inspect and test any knot you tie.
-Respect heavily loaded ropes, e.g., a rope controlling a large sail, a mooring rope when you are docking or berthing, and especially your own climbing rope.
+Safety: Rope can be dangerous.
+Wrongly handled or tied, rope can burn, maim, or even kill!
+Handle rope with care; inspect and test any knot you tie.
+Respect heavily loaded ropes, e.g., a rope controlling a large sail, a mooring rope when you are docking or berthing, or a climbing rope – especially one supporting you.

 Control: Beware using your bare hands.
-Control rope by taking two or more turns round a winch, cleat, or post.
+Control a rope by taking two or more turns round a winch, cleat, or post.
 Use appropriate equipment for fishing line.
-The danger associated with heavily loaded lines is too often learned by experience – often very painful and occasionally lethal.
+The danger associated with heavily loaded lines is too often learned by experience – often very painful and occasionally crippling or even lethal.

 Knots Weaken Rope: Angles, kinks, and knots, stress the fibers unevenly and weaken rope.
 If this concerns you, use stronger rope.
 Some knots in some ropes have been claimed to only weaken a rope to about 80% of its rated strength; other knots can weaken some rope to as little as 40%.
 For safety, therefore, assume that even brand new rope will perform at no more than 50% of its rated breaking strength.
 And, if the rope is old, worn, or damaged by sunlight or chemicals - expect considerably less.
 For some useful test results visit Tom Moyer's website for: High Strength Cord Testing, Euro Death-Knot Testing, and Rope Gear and Testing.